 Recommendations help bring work to the judges’ attention and play a vital role in helping the judges gauge the impact the work has had.
 Note: recommendations are not votes.

 You can make a recommendation for the Ted Hughes Award for New Work in Poetry if you are a Poetry Society or Poetry Book Society member.
+The Award is currently closed for recommendations.

 What if more than one poet has collaborated on a project?